Astha-Bhushan/Python-Beginners/README.md

       35. Program to Find the Sum of Natural Numbers using Recursion
       36. Program to Find Factorial of a Number Using Recursion
       37. Program to Find G.C.D Using Recursion
-      38. Program to Convert Binary Number to Decimal and vice-versa - Remaining
+      38. Program to Convert Binary Number to Decimal
-      39. Program to Convert Octal Number to Decimal and vice-versa
+      39. Program to Convert Octal Number to Decimal
       40. Program to Convert Binary Number to Octal and vice-versa - Remaining
       41. program to Reverse a Sentence Using Recursion
       42. program to calculate the power using recursion